dehesselle/mibap/README.md

 - If you're logged in to the desktop when building the toolset, you may get multiple popups asking to install Java.
 They're triggered by at least `gettext` and `cmake` checking for the presence of Java during their configuration stages and can be safely ignored.

+- Bootstrapping JHBuild may print a warning on the console:

+  > Warning: the environment variable LANG is not set!

 ## Status

 This project is still a work-in-progress (hence 0.x version) with regular merges to Inkscape (see `packaging/macos` in [Inkscape's repository on GitLab](https://gitlab.com/inkscape/inkscape)).